mbiparva/mitorch/README.md

 ## Introduction
 The primary goal is to have a solid, readable, modular, reliable, extendable PyTorch package for medical imaging application in deep learning.
-The input is 3D volumes of various modalities.
+The input is 3D volumes of various modalities and the task could be segmentation, classification, and transfer learning.

 To name a few, the learning tasks are:
   * Segmentation: